nerdfiles/poemtrii/readme.markdown

 ##Constraints

 A significant number of these poems shall be express'd with the dyslexic-notational _typeface_ [AlphaSymbolic](https://github.com/antijingoist/AlphaSymbolic), render'd by [Abelard Gonzales](http://abbiecod.es/).
 (I am sure other faces could be algorithmically generated such that a general _font_ library may be draft'd.)
-For the most part this repository will play out as a linguistic exercise area for learning the notational font, in hope that it shall become quickly master'd.
+For the most part this repository will play out as a linguistic exercise area for learning the notational typeface, in hope that it shall become quickly master'd.

 ###Note